-- 4.1 Establish an annual conference on SEN / Inclusion and Behaviour with opportunities to share good practice that will result in improved practice and better outcomes - 4.2 Establish guidance and a set of expectations on transition arrangements for children and young people building on existing good practice and existing transition protocols. - 4.3 Monitor the progress of all children and young people with SEN and work with schools to accelerate progress and improve achievement - 4.4 Expand alternative education and vocational learning with appropriate qualifications at Key Stage 4 and develop quality assurance systems with providers - 4.5 Establish a planning and commissioning group, to include schools, health and Adult Services, for Post 16 learners with SEN and/or disabilities to ensure good quality provision and appropriate progression routes for learners - 4.6 Develop a directory or local offer of provision available for Post 16 learners with SEN or disabilities and work with parents, carers and young people to improve information and choices.
+- 4.1 Establish an SEN forum for headteachers with an annual conference on SEN / Inclusion and Behaviour with opportunities to share good practice that will result in improved practice and better outcomes - 4.2 Establish guidance and a set of expectations on transition arrangements for children and young people building on existing good practice and existing transition protocols. - 4.3 Monitor the progress of all children and young people with SEN and work with schools to accelerate progress and improve achievement - 4.4 Expand alternative education and vocational learning with appropriate qualifications at Key Stage 4 and develop quality assurance systems with providers - 4.5 Establish a planning and commissioning group, to include schools, health and Adult Services, for Post 16 learners with SEN and/or disabilities to ensure good quality provision and appropriate progression routes for learners - 4.6 Keep transition points and provision for children with severe and complex needs under review.
+This will include transition from infant to junior school and at ages 14 and 16 - 4.7 Develop a directory or local offer of provision available for Post 16 learners with SEN or disabilities and work with parents, carers and young people to improve information and choices.